-- From Matsumoto, we took advantage of our JR train passes to ride the train to Nakatsugawa, and then a bus to Magome.
-Before you hop on, make sure to ask for the time tables of the return bus (Tsumago) at the tourist office, by the bus stop.
+- From Matsumoto, we used our JR train passes to ride the train to Nakatsugawa, and then a bus to Magome.
+Before you hop on, ask for the time tables of the return bus (Tsumago) at the tourist office, by the bus stop.
 Bus tickets can be bought onboard.

 - Once in Tsumago, a bus took us back to Nagiso train station (that is a couple of kilometres away and easily walkable too).